Anaheim Pepper vs New Mexico Chile: Which One Fits Your Dish?

 NMSU material places Anaheim seed back in New Mexico before the California market name took hold.
 That shared origin explains why the pods look related, but it does not make every bag behave the same.

 If a recipe says canned diced green chiles, roasted strips, or a mild breakfast burrito filling, Anaheim's mild roasting role usually works.
-If it says red chile sauce, ristras, Sandia, NuMex, or a specific New Mexico cultivar, New Mexico chile's red-pod lane owns the dish.
+If it says red chile sauce, ristras, Sandia, NuMex, or a specific New Mexico cultivar, New Mexico chile's red-pod role owns the dish.

 Red Pod Changes The Answer